-Home Health Aide - A person who provides services that do not need the skills of a licensed nurse or therapist, such as help with personal care (e.g., bathing, using the
+Home Health Aide - A person who provides services that do not need the skills of a licensed nurse or therapist, such as help with personal care (e.g., bathing, using the toilet, dressing, or carrying out the prescribed exercises).

 Hospice - A benefit that provides special treatment for a member who has been medically certified as terminally ill, meaning having a life expectancy of 6 months or less.
 We, your plan, must provide you with a list of hospices in your geographic area.
 If you elect hospice and continue to pay premiums, you are still a member of our plan.
 You can still obtain all medically necessary services as well as the supplemental benefits we offer.